Second Round LP Phone Harassment?

 Are you receiving any harassing phone calls from any of the following telephone numbers, which may include calls to your mobile telephone?

 If the answer is yes, then you are being contacted by a debt collector calling from a known SR telephone number.
 If the telephone conversation is repeatedly initiated by these numbers, it can constitute harassment.
 The list above is not all the numbers that SR uses.
-The calls can be from a different number and it still be Second Round LP calling you.
+The calls can be from different numbers and it still be Second Round LP calling you.
 If you are experiencing repeated calls, contacting our office right away is important so we can start the process to stop SR from calling you illegally.
 Above all, no one should live with harassment!

 Understanding Federal Regulations